flyinskyin2013/yLib/ReadMe.md

 yLib
 ==========
-This lib collect and collate usage of common third-lib in my daily-work.
+This lib collect and collate usage of common skills in my daily-work.